 - The breakfast area is a little too small for a resort of this size, especially the room were the buffet is displayed.
 It was very crowded, and on a couple of occasions, I had to queue to get to the buffet.
 In addition, while the buffet was extensive with plenty of cold breakfast items to choose from and with cook-staff on hand to prepare hot dishes, I felt that the quality of the displayed breakfast items itself was good but not excellent.

 - The hotel website states that the rooftop pools offers a spectacular 360° view of Venice.
-Well, the view of the lagoon is impressive indeed, but the city of Venice itself is actually a fair distance away so I wouldn’t overdo the Venice skyline views to be had from the hotel rooftop.
+Well, the view of the lagoon is impressive indeed, but the city of Venice itself is actually a fair distance away and can hardly be seen from the rooftop.

 - Location: 9/10 (private island setting!)